sotiraslab/AgileFormer/README.md

 ```

 - We recommend to install **Neighborhood Attention (NATTEN)** and **Defomrable Convolution** manually for compatability issues:
-    - [NATTEN] Please refer to https://shi-labs.com/natten to install NATTEN with correct CUDA and PyTorch versions (**Note: we trained the model using CUDA 12.1 + PyTorch 2.2, and NATTEN=0.15.1**)
+    - [**NATTEN**] Please refer to https://shi-labs.com/natten to install NATTEN with correct CUDA and PyTorch versions (**Note: we trained the model using CUDA 12.1 + PyTorch 2.2, and NATTEN=0.15.1**).
+    For example, we can install NATTEN with Pytorch 2.2 and CUDA 12.1 with
+    ```
+    pip3 install natten==0.15.1+torch220cu121 -f https://shi-labs.com/natten/wheels/
+    ```
     - [Deformable Convolution] There are many implementation of deformable convolution:
-        - [tvdcn] We recommend the implementation in **tvdcn** (https://github.com/inspiros/tvdcn), as it provides CUDA implementation of both 2D/3D deformable convolution (The 2D implementation of deformable convolution in tvdcn should be the same as that provided by PyTorch) [**Note: We used tvdcn for our experiments**]
+        - [**tvdcn**] We recommend the implementation in **tvdcn** (https://github.com/inspiros/tvdcn), as it provides CUDA implementation of both 2D/3D deformable convolution (The 2D implementation of deformable convolution in tvdcn should be the same as that provided by PyTorch) [**Note: We used tvdcn for our experiments**]
+        For example, we can install latest tvdcn with Pytorch >= 2.1 and CUDA >= 12.1 with
+        ```
+        pip install tvdcn
+        ```
-        - [mmcv] We also provide an alternative implementaiton of deformable convolution in mmcv (https://github.com/open-mmlab/mmcv).
+        - [**mmcv**] We also provide an alternative implementaiton of deformable convolution in mmcv (https://github.com/open-mmlab/mmcv).
 This is the most widely used version; but it only provides 2D CUDA implementation.
+        The installation of mmcv is quite straightforward with (you may need to check PyTorch and CUDA version as well)
+        ```
+        pip install -U openmim
+        mim install mmcv
+        ```
-        - [vanilla PyTorch] We also provide the implementation provided by official PyTorch
+        - [**vanilla PyTorch**] We also provide the implementation provided by official PyTorch
         - **Note:** Our code will search all the aforementioned three options in order: if tvdcn is installed, we will use it; elif mmcv is installed, we will use mmcv; else we will use implementation provided by Pytorch.

-- **Final Takeaway:**
+- **Final Takeaway:** We suggest installing PyTorch >= 2.1, CUDA >= 12.1 for better compatability of all pacakges (especially tvdcn and natten).
+It is also possible to install those two packages with lower PyTorch and CUDA version, but may need to build from source.

 ## 4. Evaluate Pretrained Models
 We provide the pretrained models in the tiny and base versions of AgileFormer, as listed below.